 Chances are the day’s activities are still on your mind.
-Plus, there’s now a whole new set of stressors.
+Plus, there’s now a whole new set of stressors at home.
 What’s for dinner?
 Will I need to help my child with their homework?
 How will I finish those six loads of laundry – and that work report – before bed?
+How can I relax myself at home?

 While it would be great to hand off your responsibilities to a robot version of yourself, the technology isn’t there yet.
 There’s also no way to get more hours in the day (we already asked).
 So, what’s the alternative?